 The painted buffalo on street corners around Custer are part of a public art project called "Buffalo Stampede".
 At the end of the year the buffalo are auctioned off to raise money for various projects.
-I took photos of 4 of the buffalo, but there were several more scattered around town.
+I took photos of 4 of the buffalo in 2018, and got lots more in 2019.

 Gold Pan Saloon